-The body can carry around 90mins worth of glycogen for high-tempo efforts before it needs replenishing, or else will switch to burning fat.
+The body can carry around 90 minutes’ worth of glycogen for high-tempo efforts before it needs replenishing, or else will switch to burning fat.
 The problem with burning fat is that you can’t work at anywhere near the same intensity level.
-So keep consuming around 100–250 calories every 30mins, whether that’s energy gels, cereal bars or a banana.
-We like carrot cake, by the way.
+Given how many calories cycling burns, consume around 100 to 250 calories every 30 minutes, whether that’s energy gels, cereal bars or a banana.

-One piece of advice often offered is to ensure you replace the electrolytes lost through sweating, either by drinking specially formulated sports drinks or by making your own (it’s basically fruit juice, water, and a little sugar and salt).
+One piece of advice often offered is to ensure you replace the electrolytes lost through sweating, either by drinking specially formulated sports drinks or by making your own energy drinks (it’s basically fruit juice, water, and a little sugar and salt).
 No one knows for certain why cramps occur, but this seems to help.

 This is an important one – we want to keep you safe.
 The good news is that with the right mix of confidence and caution, city streets and rural roads are yours for the taking.
 Build up some experience and you’ll learn to read situations quickly and accurately.

 When cornering, ensure your outside pedal is at the lowest position, with pressure being placed on it.
 This will give you more grip, particularly in the wet, and make sliding out less likely.

 We come to our final section, cycling technique.
 There’s plenty of debate out there on the ‘right’ technique for all forms of riding, but there are also a few absolutes:

-25. Smile!
 Riding bikes is fun.
 Acknowledge other riders, enjoy yourself, then eat cake, and don’t worry too much about having the ‘right’ gear or the ‘best’ bike.
 The best bike out there is the one that you enjoy riding.